aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-2. When the festival of Shavuot came, his wife prepared a plentiful meal, and as he sat at the table, he said to his son Toḅiyah: "Go, and bring to me some of our poor brethren, such as fear Elohim, to eat with us."
+2. When the festival of Shavuot came, his wife prepared a plentiful meal, and as he sat at the table, he said to his son Toḇiyah: "Go, and bring to me some of our poor brethren, such as fear Elohim, to eat with us."
 Then Toḇiyah went and found a man slain, cast out in the street, and he told his father.
 What did his father do?
 He rose from the table and he went with him, and he took him from the street of the city, and brought him into a house until the going down of the sun, that he might be able to bury him.
 And he turned to his house and ate his bread in mourning.
 And he said: "Woe that on us is fulfilled, 'and I will turn your feasts and your songs into mourning' (Cf. Amos 8:10).”
 </div></td></tr>